Pure SSH. No agent. No backend.

 Save the commands you run all the time.
 Pick a server, jump into the terminal, and the snippet runs automatically.

-Browse, upload and download remote files over SFTP — no extra tooling on the server.
-(Rolling out across upcoming releases.)
+Browse, upload and download remote files over SFTP, with rename and delete — plus view and edit text files right inside the app, no extra tooling on the server.

 Security by design